 - Classical Conditioning: Creating a Positive Response to Barking

 - The Barking Recall

-In our situation, there is also habituation in play.
+In our situation, there is also habituation happening.
 I’ve mentioned that sometimes we have thunder rumbling for many hours on end.
 I just can’t keep passing out the treats every time.
-Generally after a bit of time has passed, I can stop and Summer manages to sack out for a nap.
-But habituation on its own is a fairly weak way of changing an emotional response, so I suspect that the overall change has been due to the counterconditioning.
+Generally, after a bit of time has passed, I can stop and Summer manages to sack out for a nap.
+But habituation on its own can be hit or miss, so I suspect that the overall change has been due to the counterconditioning.

 But even if this is mostly habituation and the security of a routine, I am so happy that it has helped Summer.
 I think ameliorating fear is a huge quality of life issue, so I’m glad to do it wherever I can.